Astronomy 126: The Interstellar Medium

 Bron's on the schedule for seminar snack this week.

 Archive of old announcements.

 Watch this "fly-through" of the Orion Nebula, based on Hubble data, to get a better sense of the spatial structure (and to, you know, imagine flying through the nebula!).

 posted Oct 20:

 This week is our second week for H II regions.
 We'll read and discuss the first half of a review article on the Orion Nebula and we'll read about density-sensitive line ratios in part of a chapter of Astrophysics II: Interstellar Matter and Galaxies by Bowers and Deeming [pdf].
 The assignment [pdf] has some information to guide your reading of the Orion Nebula article (but no worked problems to hand in) and some information about the Bowers and Deeming article, and one worked problem from that reading (which you have to hand something in for on Tuesday).
 Note that I've also asked you to post a question on a Moodle forum about the Orion Nebula reading by Monday.
 And I've asked you to read this post about the Orion Nebula.

 Archive of old assignments.

-There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory.
-The next one is on May 14, at 9 PM.
+There are telescope public viewings the second Tuesday of each month, at the Peter van de Kamp Observatory on the roof of the science center.
+The next one is on November 8, at 8 PM.
 Further information is available.
 I'd welcome help from any of you in running these events.

 This page is maintained by David